 Within the sections below, you can find out more about what constitutes an assault at work, how we can help you see the amount of compensation you could recover, as well as information on the personal injury claims time limit for an assault at work in the UK.

+Your claim could be made against your employer or the Criminal Injuries Compensation Authority (CICA), but for the purposes of this guide we are only looking at assault claims made against employers.
 We also answer questions such as how to start a personal injury claim, the reasons a No Win, No Fee personal injury solicitor is a good choice for many people and how Advice.co.uk can support you with this type of claim.

 If you have further questions about claiming after being assaulted at work, then you can call us on 0161 696 9685.
 Alternatively, you can also contact us through our website or write to us using the Live Chat window now on your screen.

 Select A Section

 - Am I Able To Claim Compensation For An Assault At Work?

 - How Long Do I Have to Claim Compensation for An Assault at Work?

 - What Evidence Could Support My Assaulted At Work Claim?

 - How Much Compensation For An Assault At Work?